shikhabajaj569/Telecommunication-Churn-Analysis/README.md

 The data set includes the following variables:
 ● state: Categorical, for the 51 states and the District of Columbia.

 ● Area.code

 ● account.length: how long the account has been active.

 ● voice.plan: yes or no, voicemail plan.

 ● voice.messages: number of voicemail messages.

 ● intl.plan: yes or no, international plan.

 ● intl.mins: minutes customer used service to make international calls.

 ● intl.calls: total number of international calls.

 ● intl.charge: total international charge.

 ● day.mins: minutes customer used service during the day.

 ● day.calls: total number of calls during the day.

 ● day.charge: total charge during the day.

 ● eve.mins: minutes customer used service during the evening.

 ● eve.calls: total number of calls during the evening.

 ● eve.charge: total charge during the evening.

 ● night.mins: minutes customer used service during the night.

 ● night.calls: total number of calls during the night.

-● night.charge: total charge during the night.
+●night.charge: total charge during the night.

 ● customer.calls: number of calls to customer service.

 ● churn: Categorical, yes or no. Indicator of whether the customer has left the company (yes or no).